 FISCAL REPORTING

 USDOL's VETS administration monitors expenditures reported by Maryland and other states to ensure funds are spent in accordance with cost principles established for Federal awards and approved State Plans.
-The DWDAL Central Office submits fiscal reporting for Veterans programs.
+DLLR submits fiscal reports for Veterans programs.

 ADMINISTRATIVE REPORTING